📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 May cover property tax arrears for qualifying New York homeowners.

-Free legal help challenging tax sales and navigating payment agreements.
+Free legal help for qualifying Westchester, Rockland, and Putnam County residents challenging tax sales and navigating payment agreements.

 Selling a Tax-Delinquent Home in the Hudson Valley — How It Works

-If your Westchester County home has delinquent taxes and you want to sell before losing it to foreclosure, here's how the process works with Simply Sold RE: We research the exact tax delinquency balance with the County Treasurer, factor it into your net proceeds calculation, and close the sale with the delinquent taxes — plus any mortgage balance and other liens — paid directly from proceeds at closing.
-You walk away with whatever equity remains, the tax lien is cleared, and the in-rem foreclosure never reaches judgment.
-Call (914) 000-0000 — even if the sale date is weeks away, we can often close in time.
+If your Westchester County home is behind on taxes and you'd rather sell than lose it to foreclosure, here's how it goes with Simply Sold RE: we pull the exact delinquent balance from the County Commissioner of Finance, work it into your net-proceeds figure, and close with the back taxes — plus any mortgage and other liens — paid straight from the proceeds.
+You leave with whatever equity is left, the tax lien is discharged, and the in-rem case never reaches judgment.
+Call (914) 610-7499 — even with the redemption date only weeks out, we can often close in time.

 Westchester County Tax Payment Plans and Relief Programs